enzyme/axiom/README.md

 composer require enzyme/axiom
 ```

-# Breakdown
+# What's included

 #### Atoms

-Atoms are wrappers around some common native types such as integers, strings and booleans.
-You'll use atoms when your code expects these types and wants to assume that the value being passed in is already valid.
-"Valid" in this case being the actual type is correct.
-So if your models for example are identified by integer ID's, you don't want to be passed the string 'foo'.
-This saves you from needing to dirty up your code with numerous `if (is_numeric($id)) { ... }` checks etc, you can just get down to business.
+Atoms are wrappers around native php variable types such as int and string.
+They are used when a service or class expects one of these values and doesn't want to litter the code with type checks such as `if (is_string($var)) {...}`.

+#### Bags
+Bags are used to carry data around the system, whether from the user, an API or an external service.

-#### Carriers
+#### Exceptions

-Carriers are data containers that hold information generally supplied by the user or an external system.
-Carriers are passed to factories, repositories, commands etc instead of the raw data object to help decouple your business logic from your inlets.
-If your factory is using a carrier, it won't care if that carrier was hydrated with data from an API call, an HTML form or a CLI command.
+These exceptions are thrown by the collection of concrete classes included with Axiom when internal errors occur.

 #### Factories

-Factories are what you'd expect, they simply make or update instances from the supplied data.

-#### Arbiters

-Arbiters are classes that spawn and handle the outcome of a particular operation, generally either Create's, Update's or Destroy's.
-If your controller implements the create arbiter interface and dispatches a create new model command for example, it can then be notified by the command of the outcome (success or failure).
-You'd pass a reference to the arbiter class to your command or other service doing the reporting.
+A factory is responsible for the creation and modification of models.
+It has intimate knowledge of how a model is built and the various attributes it acquires.

 #### Models

-Models are your domain objects, store data about themselves and their relationships and are identified by a unique integer, string etc.
+Models are a container that describes a part of your domain.
+It has attributes and each model is unique.

+#### Recipients
+Recipients are parts of your system that require knowledge of when a model is either successfully or unsuccessfully created, updated or destroyed after they have initiated the action.

 #### Reports

-Reports are passed along with certain operations that require some form of well... reporting.
-For example, if the creation of a model fails, you can pass a FailureReport back to the handling class describing what the problem was (maybe the user's input couldn't be validated correctly).
+Reports are containers that carry a message and optional associated details associated with the outcome of some event or action in your domain.
+For example, when a model failed to be created, a FailureReport can be returned with the details of what went wrong (eg: the user provided data that did not validate).

 #### Repositories

-Repositories form an abstraction of your persistence layer.
-Classes requesting models from a repository just want the model, they don't care if it came from a database, text file or from memory.
+Repositories are collections that allow the system to store and retrieve models.
+They are the layer that abstracts away the persistence of the models themselves, whether that be to a database, a file or simply in-memory.

+# Concrete classes
+There are a couple concrete classes included with Axiom that you can use straight out of the box.
+These are:

+#### Atoms
+* IntegerAtom - represents an integer value.
+This does not include floats etc.
+* StringAtom - represents a string, either empty or of any size.

+#### Bags
+* ArrayBag - simply stores a collection of key->value pairs using an array internally.

+#### Reports
+* SimpleReport - provides a basic report implementation that stores a message and optional details.
+* FailureReport - extends the simple report and is purely a means of reporting a failure.

+#### Repositories
+* InMemoryRepository - stores a collection of models in-memory using a simple array.

+# Contributing

+Please see CONTRIBUTING.md

+# License

+MIT, see LICENSE